Kaytbode/Library/README.md

 To run the application, type `npm start` on your terminal.

 ### Installing
-You will have to **MongoDB**, on your local machine.
+You will have to install **MongoDB**, on your local machine.
 Usage and installation depends on the operating system you are using.
 Follow the [site's](https://www.mongodb.com/download-center) guide on installation.

 ## Built with